Call for Papers

-The nineteenth biennial New College Conference on Medieval and Renaissance Studies will take place 6–8 March 2014 in Sarasota, Florida.
-The program committee invites 250-word abstracts of proposed twenty-minute papers on topics in European and Mediterranean history, literature, art, music and religion from the fourth to the seventeenth centuries.
+The NCC program committee invites 250-word abstracts of proposed twenty-minute papers on topics in European and Mediterranean history, literature, art, music and religion from the fourth to the seventeenth centuries.
 Interdisciplinary work is particularly appropriate to the conference’s traditional focus, and planned sessions are also welcome (but see our guidelines below).
 Proposals are due by 1 November 2023.
 Official notifications will come from SCRC in early January.

-1) So that we can accommodate as many scholars as possible, no one may present a paper in more than one session.
+No one may present a paper in more than one session.
 Furthermore, no one should commit to more than two out of the following three activities: 1) presenting a paper; 2) chairing a session; and 3) participating in a roundtable.
 Organizing sessions does not count in these calculations, but session organizers are subject to them along with everyone else (i.e. you may organize as many sessions as you like, but you may only present one paper, and chair a separate session).